axone-protocol/docs/docs/faq/faq.md

 ### How does OKP4 ensures the execution and validation of sharing rules?

-The protocol itself is primarily an infrastructure that allows a resource “provider” to reference and define usage rules (in Prolog, which offers better expressiveness compared to other languages), and for a "consumer" to make usage requests based on these rules.
+The protocol itself is primarily an infrastructure that allows a resource "provider" to reference and define usage rules (in Prolog, which offers better expressiveness compared to other languages), and for a "consumer" to make usage requests based on these rules.
 What the protocol guarantees is the transparency of the rules and the correct assessment (validation or not) of these rules.
 However, there is indeed the question of verifying the actual "real" sharing action.
 The current approach is an open-source off chain "orchestrator" developed by the OKP4 Association team that provides access to resources (based on requests validated onchain) and then reports the successful execution back on chain.
 So, yes, there’s an element of centralization!
 We aim to have multiple orchestrators, deployed by external entities, and even decentralize that process at some point.
 Both "providers" and "consumers" will be able to choose the one they "trust" or deploy their own.

 More info [here](https://docs.okp4.network/whitepaper/architecture#trusted-parties-considerations)